 South Korea reported 1,20 new COVID-19 cases on Monday surpassing the one,mark for the first time in three days.

-Of Monday's 985 locally transmitted cases, 329 came from the city of Seoul alone.
+Of the Monday's locally transmitted cases, more than 70 percent came from the greater Seoul area.

-This has largely been due to a mass outbreak at the Dongbu Detention Center in Seoul with more than 1-thousand cases linked to the correctional facility so far.
+This is largely due to a mass outbreak at the Dongbu Detention Center in Seoul with more than 1,000 cases linked to the outbreak.

 Bae Eun-ji, Arirang News.